apifest/apifest-oauth20/README.md

 You can define the name of Redis master in the following property in the apifest-oauth.properties file:

 ***redis.master***

+If you use Hazelcast as a storage, you can set a password using the following property (otherwise the default Hazelcast password - dev-pass will be used):

+***hazelcast.password***

 In order to run ApiFest OAuth20 distributed storage, you need to setup all ApiFest OAuth20 nodes (as comma-separated list of IPs).